My Love Affair With Marriage is 107 minutes long

 or approximately 40,000 animation drawings

-With the exception of the Biology sections, Signe is animating the entire film herself.
+With the exception of the Biology sections, Signe animated the entire film herself.

-She works in the traditional animation style, pencil on paper.
+She works in the traditional animation style, pencil on paper and used 662 pencils in all.

 "I like animating on paper because the pencil becomes an extension of my hand, and the impulse goes from my gut into my heart, through my shoulder into my fingertips and when I draw the line, I become one with the line, I become one with the pencil and that is an expression of what I feel and who I am.
 And so, pencil and paper inspire me the way that no software, no computer program can inspire me." - Signe Baumane